vasilionjea/webpack-frontend-template/README.md

 #### Sass
 Transforms Sass to CSS.

-#### ESLint & Prettier.
+#### ESLint & Prettier
 ESLint relies on your `.eslintrc.cjs` config to lint _.ts_ files, and uses the recommended rules.
-Prettier - formats your code.
+Prettier formats your code and relies on its defaults and the `.prettierrc` file.

 ## Development
 * Run `npm run start` to start the Webpack development server with live reload.
 Also opens your Browser and points it to http://localhost:3000